 This section is to help prospective examinees become familiar with the test procedures of the DLPT5 multiple-choice Reading and Listening tests.
-Screen shots of what examinees will see on the computer screen are provided along with some explanations and descriptions of these screens.
+First, there will be a short description of what the examinees see before the actual test begins.
+Then screen shots of what examinees will see on the computer screen will be provided.
 At the beginning of the test session, the examinee logs on to the system using a Common Access Card (CAC) or a user ID and password that were provided when the examinee registered to take the test.
 The examinee must click on the [CAC Logon] or [Submit] button before moving to the next screen.

-DMDC inform tion and Technology for Better Decision Makin Ig - 8 ×
+DMDC Informat tion and Technology for Better Decision Making - 8 ×

-DLPT Testing 9
+DLPT Testin g

 Candidate Logon

-The Test Administrator h as sucessfully logged in.
+The Test Administrator ha s sucessfully logged in.

-CAC Log on User ID & Passv vord
+CAC Log on User ID & Password

-CAC Logon User ID: -
+CAC Logon User ID:

-l Password:
+Password:

 Submit